Seraaron/agora/srd/lists/Gear List.md

 ##### `Alternatives`

-Some of the gear in this list have alternatives — usually #great variants, for weapons — which are listed in a `monospace font` and have extra tags and a higher cost also listed in that font.
+Some of the gear in this list have alternatives — usually #great variants, for weapons — which are listed in a blue `monospace font` and have extra tags and a higher cost also listed in that font.

 #que If you buy the alt, then it has all of the tags of the main piece plus the extra tags in blue.